HankyuJang/Dialysis_COVID19/README.md

 ## Installation

-I shared conda environment that contains the packages used in this project.
+The Python packages used in this project are installed in a conda environment.
 Create environment from these files (`*.yml`).
 Once this is done, no additional installation of packages is needed.